Kamony/stress-in-workplace/src/pages/index.md

 ---
 templateKey: index-page
-title: Stress in workplace
+title: Readiness of small and medium-sized enterprises in V4 for stress management interventions
 image: /img/1.jpg
 heading: placeholder
-subheading: Visegrad project od Nikoly z čejk
+subheading: Project Visegrad ID
 mainpitch:
   title: placeholder
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
-description: placeholder
+    The project is co-financed by the Governments of Czechia, Hungary, Poland, and Slovakia through Visegrad Grants from International Visegrad Fund.
+The mission of the fund is to advance ideas for sustainable regional cooperation in Central Europe.
 intro:
   blurbs:
     - image: /img/1.jpg